DOI-USGS/ISIS3/FY19-Roadmap.md

   - [x] Transition to CMake and anaconda deploys (binaries)
   - :runner: Transition data area from rsync to version controlled solution
   - [x] Adopt versioning standard.
 This allows us to alert users to enhancements and breaking changes.
-  * Separate source/deploy a la conda-forge in order to reduce the release friction.
+  * Separate source/deploy a la conda-forge to reduce the release friction.
-  - :runner: Move to 4 releases per year and immediate bug fix releases in order to get new code out to users at the fastest reasonable cadence.
+  - :runner: Move to 4 releases per year and immediate bug fix releases to get new code out to users at the fastest reasonable cadence.
-  - :muscle: Unpin version on 1+ current dependencies in order to make installation of ISIS alongside other libraries easier.
+  - :muscle: Unpin version on 1+ current dependencies to make installation of ISIS alongside other libraries easier.

 ### Testing
-  - [x] Ingestigate methodology to write unit tests in a testing framework.
+  - [x] Investigate methodology to write unit tests in a testing framework.
 The goal is to reduce test data volumes and the number of false positive failures.
   - Investigate how to write app tests.
-Rationale as above.
+The rationale as above.
   - [x] investigate and deploy a testing framework; GTest.
-  - investigate and deploy a CI environment to remove hand crafted build/test scripts.
+  - Investigate and deploy a CI environment to remove handcrafted build/test scripts.
 The goal is to reduce the number of false positive build fails due to tooling.
   - :muscle: Transition all unit tests to GTest
   - :muscle: Migrate 1+ app tests using the identified framework.